-The term ‘bitters’ is an generic term for a collective of secondary plant metabolites (SPM’s) that have a bitter flavour, literally.
-For the herb nerds out there, these compounds include iridoids, sesquiterpene lactones, sesquiterpene hydrocarbons, monoterpene iridoids, alkaloids and volatile oils.
+The term ‘bitters’ is a generic term for a collective of secondary plant metabolites (SPM’s) that have a bitter flavour, literally, and for the herb nerds out there, these compounds include iridoids, sesquiterpene lactones, sesquiterpene hydrocarbons, monoterpene iridoids, alkaloids and volatile oils.

-Yet many bitters have been shown to have antifungal, antiseptic, antiprotozoal and even antitumour activity, which from a phytonutrient fan’s viewpoint is excellent news.
-Just as these bitter compounds help protect the plant, they can also help the mammalian body to inhibit negative microbe growth, oxidation and inflammation.
+Yet many bitters have been shown to also have antifungal, antiseptic, antiprotozoal and even antitumour activity, which from a phytonutrient fan’s viewpoint is excellent news.
+Just as these bitter compounds help protect the plant, they can also help the mammalian body to inhibit pathogen microbe growth, oxidation and inflammation.